syl20bnr/spacemacs-elpa-mirror/melpa/format-all-readme.txt

 - Ruby (rufo)
 - Rust (rustfmt)
 - Shell script (shfmt)
+- SQL (sqlformat)
 - Swift (swiftformat)

 You will need to install external programs to do the formatting.
 If `format-all-buffer` can't find the right program, it will try to tell you how to install it.

-A local minor mode called `format-all-mode` is available.
+A local minor mode called `format-all-mode` is available to format code on save.
 Please see the documentation for that function for instructions.

 There are currently no customize variables, since it's not clear what approach should be taken.
 Please see